congardiner/Senior-Project---Tech-Deal-Forge/README.md

 # Tech Deal Forge - Streamlit Dashboard
-🔥 **Real-time tech deals aggregator and price tracker**

-[![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://tech-deal-forge-dashboard.streamlit.app/)
+🔥 **Real-time tech deals aggregator and price tracker** [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://tech-deal-forge-dashboard.streamlit.app/)

+## Overview of the Project

+The 'Tech Deal Forge' is an all-in-one dashboard for discovering real tech deals without the noise.
+It consolidates web-scraped pricing data, historical trends, and lightweight machine-learning predictions into a single streamlined platform.
+By aggregating product information from multiple sources and presenting it through a simple Streamlit interface, the project helps users quickly determine whether a tech product is fairly priced, discounted, or worth waiting for.

+## Problem Statement

+Finding a genuine “good deal” on tech products is time-consuming, inconsistent, and often misleading due to scattered information, promotional bias, and fluctuating prices.
+Users are forced to manually search multiple sites or rely on community forums that don’t always provide historical context or price-trend insights.

+## Real World Impact

+Tech Deal Forge reduces the time, stress, and uncertainty involved in tech-deal hunting.
+By combining historical price data, simple visual analytics, and a basic ML model to estimate potential price drops, users can make more informed purchasing decisions and avoid overpaying—especially valuable for students, budget-conscious buyers, and anyone who wants data-driven guidance rather than marketing-driven claims.

+## Target Audience

+- Students and budget-conscious consumers
+- Tech enthusiasts tracking price changes
+- Deal hunters who want historical data, not 'projected hype' but a real-world timeline
+- Anyone looking for a central hub to evaluate tech pricing quickly without needing to 'churn' the internet
+- Users who want personalized, data-driven insights into whether a product is a “good deal”

+## Limitations

+1. **Limited Data Sources**
+- My database is limited to output rendered and provided by my webscrapers in the timeframe of this project, as a result of this, I am currently unable to provide a complete and accurate capture of *all* historical price trends for *all* tech-related consumer products.
+  - While the project aggregates data from multiple sites, it does not cover every retailer or every type of tech product.
+  - The insights are only as comprehensive as the platforms being scraped.

+ 2. **Scraper Reliability & Website Changes**
+- Web-scraping depends on website structure and accessibility:
+  - Any layout changes on a dynamic website can break the webscrapers / any additional that are added to the project.
+  - Certain sites may restrict access via robots.txt
+  - CAPTCHAs or rate limits may cause inconsistent results
+   - The project reflects best-effort data collection, not enterprise-level scraping reliability.
+3. **Not a Real-Time Price Tracker**
+- This is not a live, instantly updated price-monitoring service.
+Scrapers run at scheduled intervals, so:
+  - Prices may lag behind real-time market changes.
+  - Sudden promotions or flash deals may not always be captured immediately.

+4. **Ethical & Legal Scraping Boundaries**
+- The project follows ethical scraping principles, but:
+  - It only collects publicly accessible data
+  - It cannot bypass access restrictions
+  - Rate limiting and responsible usage are enforced

 ## Features
 -  **Price History Tracking** - Track deal prices over time
 -  **Price Drop Alerts** - See the biggest discounts on tech products (by keywords & categories)